ethereum/ethereum-org-website/src/content/defi/index.md

 You can earn interest on your crypto by lending it.
 Here's an example:

-- you lend your 100 Dai, a stablecoin, to a product like Aave
+- You lend your 100 Dai, a stablecoin, to a product like Aave
-- you receive 100 Aave Dai (aDai) which is a token that represents your loaned Dai.
+- You receive 100 Aave Dai (aDai) which is a token that represents your loaned Dai.
-- your aDai will increase based on the interest rates and you can see it grow in real-time in your wallet.
+- Your aDai will increase based on the interest rates and you can see it grow in real-time in your wallet.
 Dependent on the APR, your wallet balance will read something like 100.1234 after a few days or even hours!
-- you can withdraw an amount of regular Dai that's equal to your aDai balance at any time.
+- You can withdraw an amount of regular Dai that's equal to your aDai balance at any time.

 <ButtonLink to="/dapps/?category=finance">See lending dapps</ButtonLink>